Reasons to visit Sado Island, Japan

 To reach Sado Island from Tokyo, you’ll need to board a Shinkansen train to Niigata Prefecture, around a two-hour journey before boarding a jet-foil, or a slower ferry over to the island.

-A rugged land of rock, rice terraces, and rich history, Sado Island is the perfect complement to a more modern city-break in Tokyo, and here are some of the main reasons to visit Sado Island.
+A rugged land of rock, rice terraces, and rich history, Sado is a unique island and the perfect complement to a more modern city-break in Tokyo, and here are some of the main reasons to visit Sado Island.

 1. Taiko Drumming